Tarek Fatah

-Life
+Early life

-Fatah was born in Karachi, Pakistan into a Punjabi Muslim family which had migrated from Bombay to Karachi following the Partition of India in 1947.
+Fatah was born on 20 November 1949 in Karachi, Pakistan into a Punjabi family which had migrated from Bombay to Karachi following the Partition of India in 1947.
 Fatah graduated with a degree in biochemistry from the University of Karachi but entered into journalism as a reporter for the Karachi Sun in 1970, before becoming an investigative journalist for Pakistan Television.
 He was a leftist student leader in the 1960s and 1970s and was imprisoned twice by military regimes.
 In 1977, he was charged with sedition and barred from journalism by the Zia-ul Haq regime.

-He left Pakistan and settled in Saudi Arabia, before emigrating to Canada in 1987.
+Fatah left Pakistan and settled in Saudi Arabia, before emigrating to Canada in 1987.
+He stated that he eventually renounced his Pakistani citizenship due in part to the government's discrimination against Ahmadiyya.